-Having reviewed Aurizon Network's management of this activity, we consider that while there are some opportunities for Aurizon Network to improve its processes in the future, there is no clear evidence that Aurizon Network acted imprudently in undertaking the procurement process.
+We reviewed Aurizon Network's management of this activity.
+While we consider that there are some opportunities for Aurizon Network to improve its processes in the future, we do not consider there is clear evidence that Aurizon Network acted imprudently in undertaking the procurement process.